docker/docs/docker-hub/index.md

 Congratulations!
 You've successfully:
 - Signed up for Docker Hub
 - Created your first repository
-- Built a Docker image on your computer
+- Built a Docker container image on your computer
 - Pushed it to Docker Hub

 ### Next Steps